MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/spring-cloud-azure-appconfiguration-config.md

 ### Using the Configuration Store Replica

-Once you have created a replica, you can use it in your application.
-Like the orign store, you can connect to your replica using Azure AD or a connection string.
+Once you've created a replica, you can use it in your application.
+Like the origin store, you can connect to your replica using Azure AD or a connection string.

 **Using Azure AD**